General FAQ

 The Zap FAQ

-We use high frequency radio waves to address superficial skin irregularities by causing them to dry out.
+I use high frequency radio waves to address superficial skin irregularities by causing them to dry out.
 There is no cutting, burning, freezing, or lasers used in this treatment.
-The chemical reaction is called thermolysis.
-The device we use is called Skin Classic.
+The chemical reaction is called thermolysis and the result is called electrodessication (dehydration, basically).
+The device I use is called Skin Classic.

 The Zap can be performed on skin tags, cherry angiomas, broken capillaries (telangiectasia), sebaceous hyperplasia, age spots, small cholesterol deposits, enlarged pores, milia, acne, and more.